Charge transport in holography with momentum dissipation: Conclusion and outlook

 \paragraph{Note added:} \cite{Donos:2014uba} appeared simultaneously where a subset of class II solutions as well as anisotropic phases analogous to class I are discussed in four bulk dimensions.
 The formula for the DC conductivity is also obtained for $D=4$ as well as qualitatively similar results for the scaling of the conductivity.

 \acknowledgments

 It is my pleasure to gratefully acknowledge insightful correspondence and discussions with M.~Blake, A.~Donos, S.~Hartnoll, E.~Kiritsis, A.~Krikun, A.~Lucas, S.~Sachdev, K.~Schalm, A.~Schmidt-May, D.~Tong, D.~van der Marel, B.~Withers and especially R.~Davison.
-I am particularly thankful to E.~Kiritsis and B.~Withers for their comments on a previous version of this manuscript, and to the anonymous referees for their suggestions.
+I am particularly thankful to E.~Kiritsis and B.~Withers for their comments on a previous version of this manuscript, and to the anonymous referees for their suggestions.\\ Note v4: I thank Marco Caldarelli, Richard Davison and Li Li for pointing out typos in previous versions of the manuscript.

 \addtocontents{toc}{ }